Global Marketplace: Selling Through a Multi-Channel Lens

 Marketplaces, once only a physical venue, have gone digital; paving the way for e-commerce sites to bring brands to the consumer instead of the other way around.
 An online marketplace is a platform usually managed and provided by a third party where various sellers can upload information about their products and services with the ultimate goal of translating them into sales.
 Through online marketplaces, like Amazon, eBay, Alibaba (from China), and Walmart (in the United States), businesses both big and small are enabled to reach their target market with the aid of the Internet.
 At the same time, consumers are empowered by giving them almost all possible information regarding any product or service, enabling customers to compare multiple items so they can make the best-informed decision for every purchase.

 Aside from the four marketplaces mentioned above, there are dozens (if not hundreds) more that are available for sellers depending on their location and their needs.
-Most businesses choose to adopt a multi-channel distribution system, which allows them to set up two or more channels to generate sales and more avenues to reach their target market.
+Most businesses choose to adopt a multi-channel commerce strategy, which allows them to set up two or more channels to generate sales and more avenues to reach their target market.
 This could mean that businesses would choose to have a physical store, an online store through their official website, a seller account in one or two online marketplaces, an official store connected to social media like Facebook or Instagram, or engage distributors and resellers in various locations.
 Going beyond the traditional business model means expanding your business’ reach and maximizing your resources — allowing your enterprise to expand its reach and growth.
 Having more than a single source of sales doesn’t just mean more income for your business, but more ways for consumers to access whatever it is that you’re offering whether they’re browsing using their mobile phone, laptop, or even their television.

 And in the digital age, businesses are seeing the benefits of investing in a robust online presence.
 According to several studies and reports, marketplaces have already captured about 58% of the global e-commerce market in 2018, where marketplace operators and third-party sellers take up 47% and 42% of the market, respectively.
 Consumers are growing more and more comfortable with online shopping.
 For example, about 96% to 99% of consumers in Mexico, Asia, the United States, Canada, and Europe are already using online marketplaces.